Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Nathalia has two operational public transport stops.
-One route services these stops, offering ten weekly passenger trips collectively.
-Transport accessibility is moderate, with residents typically living 586 meters from the nearest stop.
-Most residents commute outward in this primarily residential area.
-Car remains the dominant mode of transportation at 87%, followed by walking at 9% and cycling at 3%.
-On average, there are 1.6 vehicles per dwelling.
+Nathalia has two active public transport stops, served by one route offering ten weekly passenger trips.
+Transport accessibility is moderate, with residents typically 586 meters from the nearest stop.
+Most residents commute outward.
+Car use dominates at 87%, with walking at 9% and cycling at 3%.
+Average vehicle ownership per dwelling is 1.6.
+In 2021 Census data (possibly influenced by COVID-19), 12.9% of residents worked from home.

 Frequently Asked Questions - Transport